hbctraining/scRNA-seq/lessons/04_SC_quality_control.md

 ### Mitochondrial counts ratio

-This metric can identify whether there is a large amount of mitochondrial contamination from dead or dying cells.
-Poor quality samples for mitochondrial counts would have larger peaks above the 0.1 mitochondrial ratio mark, unless it is expected based on sample type.
+This metric can identify whether there is a large amount of **mitochondrial contamination from dead or dying cells**.
+We define poor quality samples for mitochondrial counts as cells which surpass the 0.1 mitochondrial ratio mark, unless of course you are expecting this in your sample.

 ```r
 # Visualize the distribution of mitochondrial gene expression detected per cell